Updated: Oct 24, 2022

 Ngallu Wal Aboriginal Child & Family Centre

-Daniella is a Family and Community engagement officer at Ngallu Wal Aboriginal Child and Family Centre which is an Organized Service Centre for the Child and Family that provides children up to age 6 with childcare services and support services to children up to age 8, as well as support to their families.
+Daniella is a Family and Community engagement officer at Ngallu Wal Aboriginal Child and Family Centre which is an Organised Service Centre for the Child and Family that provides children up to age 6 with childcare services and support services to children up to age 8, as well as support to their families.

 Daniella: Probably, there are lot of support services available in Ngallu Wal.
 I work as crisis support provider and its important for people to feel safe in service centre.
 My background is domestic violence (DV).
 DV and Mental Health go hand in hand and I feel our colleagues should be trained about basic mental health training.
 Moreover, treating other people like human beings is the basic thing.